 Tough terriers though they are, Manchester Terriers are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Manchester Terriers are prone to include eye conditions such as lens luxation and cataracts; blood diseases such as von Willebrand Disease; hip problems such as Legg-Calves-Perthes disease; and skin conditions such as pattern baldness.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Manchester Terrier inherits more than just a feisty demeanor, you’re covered.